NoDontDoThat101/CreeperBotJackofied/Readme.md

 ## Usage
 - 1. Invite creeper to your server
 - 2. Start creeper.py
+    - 1. If you want to test your own code on a seperate bot add an empty file called 'testing.txt'
+    - 2. If you'd like to sync files from a network source for add a file named 'sync.txt' and add the location in the first line, 'stats.json' will be synced from that network source
 - 3. Watch the chaos unfold

 # Dont wait, Call Creeper today!